ClassicUO/gate/README.md

-# Cloudflare UO Proxy
+# Gate - Cloudflare UO Proxy

-This repository contains a [Cloudflare Worker](https://developers.cloudflare.com/workers/) UO Proxy.
+This repository contains ClassicUO Gate, which is a [Cloudflare Worker](https://developers.cloudflare.com/workers/) UO Proxy.
 It's main purpose is to shield UO servers from DDoS attacks by putting them behind Cloudflare.

 It works by utilising the newly added [WebSocket support in ClassicUO](https://github.com/ClassicUO/ClassicUO/pull/1707)